 Finding and recognizing peer reviewers is one of the main challenges faced by journal editors.
-We recently extended our partnership with Publons to 250 journal titles in order to help our editors to find and recognize peer reviewers.
+We recently extended our partnership with Publons to all our journal titles in order to help our editors to find and recognize peer reviewers.

 Andrew Preston and Daniel Johnston are the co-founders of Publons.
 They aim to speed up research by improving peer review.
 We caught up with Daniel to find out more about Publons.
 He explains what he sees for the future of peer review recognition.